databricks/unity-catalog-setup/README.md

 `aws configure`

-### Manual Setup Only
+## Manual Setup Only
 * terraform 1.1.2 or higher.

 # Guided Setup
-Run the guided setup from a Mac/Linux machine.
-This will attempt to install terraform for you, and then gather required values in Q/A and pass them to terraform.
+- Run the guided setup from a Mac/Linux machine.
+This will attempt to install terraform for you, and then gather required values in Q&A mode and pass them to terraform.

 ```commandline
 ./run.sh
 ```

+# What to do next
+- Once the setup script finished, log into the workspace and look for the 3 level data catalog in the Data tab

+- **Unity Catalog clusters** Use Security Mode in the cluster creation UI for clusters with access to Unity Catalog (DBR 10.1+)
+    - **User isolation** - This provides a cluster that can use SQL only, but can be shared by multiple users
+    - **Single User** - This provides a cluster that supports multiple languages (SQL, python, scala, R), but one user must be nominated to use it exclusively.

+- Import this repo into the Databricks workspace, and use the notebooks under `quickstart_notebooks` to get familiar with Unity Catalog journeys

+- Switch to the SQL persona and use the Data Explorer to browse through the 3 level data catalogs and view tables metadata & permissions, without a running endpoint

+- **SQL Endpoints** - Under the ‘Advanced Settings’ select the ‘Preview Channel’ when creating a UC-enabled SQL endpoint

 # Manual Setup
 Manual setup is performed via terraform, ensure that you have terraform installed before continuing.